Skip to content

 Introduction

-The two pointers pattern is a technique that allows us to efficiently traverse or manipulate sequential data structures, such as arrays or linked lists.
-As the name implies, this involves using two pointers that traverse a data structure in a coordinated way, starting from different positions or moving in opposite directions.
+As the name implies, this technique involves using two pointers that traverse a data structure in a coordinated way, starting from different positions or moving in opposite directions.
+These pointers adjust dynamically based on specific conditions, enabling efficient data exploration with optimal time and space complexity.

 When to use it?